 Create this project yourself with sheet material cut to size by TOSIZE.ie!

 A headboard for the head of a single bed.
 The oak slats are glued to a thickened MDF lacquer support wall.
-It breaks up the room and creates a warm atmosphere.
+It breaks the room and gives a warm atmosphere.

 How do you make a headboard from oak?

 The headboard consists of two parts: MDF thickened wall and the mounting of the oak slats.
 It takes about 6 hours to make.
 Then let it dry overnight.
 What else do you need to realize this job? - Circular saw or sawing machine - Damp cloth - Histor Perfect Finish wood lacquer RAL 9010 satin gloss

 Part 1: Make a thickened MDF wall yourselfWe have all ordered the parts for the wall to measure.
 In my case, the headboard is 100.0 cm wide by 177.0 cm high.
 The thickened wall consists of 5 parts: the 'front' and 4 sides all mitered with certain edges so that it could be easily folded and glued together later.
 The parts at home with the mitered sides against each other and glued with masking tape.
 Then turned the whole thing over and smeared wood glue on the mitered sides.
 Because the mitered edges were straight and the masking tape held the parts together, this went super fast!
 After all the edges were up, we taped the corners again so that they dried tightly together.
 All this had to dry for an hour.
 When the glue was dry, all the tape could be removed from the edges.
 The whole thing was firmly put together and it was time to paint the thickened wall.
 In my case, this was Histor Perfect Finish wood lacquer RAL 9010 satin gloss, because the other skirting boards are also painted in this color.
 2 layers and the whole looked super sleek.